git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

       entr -c go test ./...; else go test ./...; fi

-If the project is a team or open source project, where a user never used the command before and could missing a required software package, we can give a helpful message.
+If the project is a team or open source project, where a user never used the command before and could be missing a required software package, we can give a helpful message.
 This shows a notice to the user to install entr if not installed on the system: